Rett syndrome: Stage III

 Stage III, or the plateau or pseudo-stationary stage, usually begins between ages 2 and 10 and can last for years.
 Apraxia, motor problems, and seizures are prominent during this stage.
-However, there may be improvement in behavior, with less irritability, crying, and autistic-like features.
-In stage III there may be more interest in the surroundings and alertness, attention span, and communication skills may improve.
-Many girls remain in this stage for most of their lives.
+However, there may be improvement in behavior, with less irritability, crying, and autism-resembling features.
+In this stage the child may be more interested in their surroundings and display increased alertness, attention span, and communication skills may improve.
+Many individuals with the condition remain in this stage for most of their lives.

 Stage IV

 Stage IV, or the late motor deterioration stage, can last for years or decades.
 Prominent features include reduced mobility, curvature of the spine, and muscle weakness, rigidity, spasticity, and increased muscle tone with abnormal posturing of an arm or leg.
-Girls who were previously able to walk may stop walking.
+Individuals who were previously able to walk may lose this ability.
 Cognition, communication, or hand skills generally do not decline in stage IV.
 Repetitive hand movements may decrease and eye gaze usually improves.